kevhainfo/PersonalWork/README.md

+# About Me
+Cornell ECE student, D1 Coxswain.
+I build models that optimize physical performance—from mining satellite imagery to forecast crop yields to applying signal processing for rowing mechanics.
+I thrive in high-pressure environments that require technical skill and creativity

 # Personal Work
 Hi!
 Below I've detailed my work on the following projects: Spatial-Temporal Farm Analysis as a Machine Learning/Signal Processing Intern, Wildfire Prediction, PONG Bot Design, New Approaches to the Traveling Salesman Optimization Problem.
 I've also included the C++ code for my USACO (United States Computing Olympiad) Silver submissions that were completed during a timed competition.